mate-academy/devops_todolist_kubernetes_task_5_working_with_deployments/README.md

     1. Strategy: RollingUpdate
     1. Resource requests and limits (in idle state you should have 2 pods running)
     1. Pod spec should be same as for pods manifest
-1. Createa a `hpa.yml` file with a Horizontal Pod Autoscaler for the app.
+1. Create a `hpa.yml` file with a Horizontal Pod Autoscaler for the app.
 1. Autoscaler should define
     1. Minimum number of pods as 2
     2. Maximum number of pods as 5